samanthamoss87/Project-1/README.md

 </div>

 - I created a contact us form where the user could pick a specific area there want more information on and a text area where they can go into more details.
-- The cannot submit the form unless all areas are filled in.
+- They cannot submit the form unless all areas are filled in.
 - I added RS Vision Consulting information for them to contact us through email if they require and they can also research into the business if they require to do so.

 ## Cookie Policy